CloudM-Migrate/documentation/Troubleshooting/GoogleEndpoint.md

 *Example Scenario*

-If a person is the sole owner of a folder and it's erroring out with a 404 error then you need to look at the user that's failing with the 404 error.
+If a person is the sole owner of a folder and it's erroring out with a 404 error then please look at the user that's failing with the 404 error.
 That folder has more than likely been shared out to that user so there's two paths forward, either remove the share link or create an address replacement for that user that's being hit with the 404 error.

 Following the proper migration steps will help avoid a lot of this: